Motion Planning Transformers: A Motion Planning Framework for Mobile Robots: Experiments

-We also observe that IRRT* also performs considerably better than RRT* in the Random Forest environment and achieves similar planning time and planning tree vertices compared to the aided planners.
-This is because IRRT*, like MPT's, reduces the planning search space once an initial solution is found by bounding the initial path with an Ellipse.
-Although this works for the Random Forest environments, for more complex maps such as the Maze, we see that MPT-RRT* and MPT-IRRT* perform considerably better than IRRT*.
+We also observe that IRRT* and BIT* achieves similar planning time and planning tree vertices compared to the aided planners.
+This is because these planners, like MPT, reduces the planning search space once an initial solution is found by bounding the initial path with an Ellipse.
+Such heuristics do not work for long-horizon problems like the Maze environment, and MPT aided planners outperform traditional methods.